airgap-it/beacon-node/readme.md

 }
 ```

-## Running synapse using kubernetes
+## Running beacon-node using kubernetes

 See the k8s folder in this project for a production ready k8s setup.

-## Running synapse directly
+## Running beacon-node directly

-Our requirements to any synapse installation are minimal.
-Check `docker/homeserver.yaml` for the configuration and make sure to place `docker/crypto_auth_provider.py` to a place where it can be picked up by synapse (the Dockerfile is quite straight forward and the best documentation).
+Our requirements to any beacon-node installation are minimal.
+Check `docker/homeserver.yaml` for the configuration and make sure to place `docker/crypto_auth_provider.py` to a place where it can be picked up by beacon-node (the Dockerfile is quite straight forward and the best documentation).